Shop All

 That's how we do it at Mueloliva — from olive tree to your table, with love and care every step of the way!

-How long do your products last?
+How long do our products last?

 All Mueloliva Olive Oils are bottled in dark protective coloured, tightly sealed bottles to prevent exposure to light and heat.

-Is your olive oil chemically analyzed?
+Is our olive oil chemically analyzed?

-What other certifications do you have?
+What other awards/certifications do we have?

 Storing Olive Oil